And3e/S2YT/README.md

 1.  **Spotify Login:** A browser window will open asking you to authorize the app.
 Click **Agree**.
       * *Note: If the page fails to load after agreeing, check the URL bar.
 If it contains `?code=...`, copy the entire URL and paste it back into the terminal.*
+      * *Note*: Check if the page is opened on the correct browser (FIREFOX), if not copy the `URL` of the opened page and paste it on the right browser (account should correspond)
 2.  **Select Playlists:** Use the **Arrow Keys** to navigate and **Spacebar** to select the playlists you want to migrate.
 Press **Enter** to confirm.
 3. The script will now search for songs on YouTube Music and create the playlists automatically.